go-chassis/go-chassis/README.md

 # Examples
 You can check examples [here](examples)

-Now examples is migrating to [here](https://github.com/go-chassis/go-chassis-examples)
+NOTICE: Now examples is migrating to [here](https://github.com/go-chassis/go-chassis-examples)
 # Communication Protocols
 Go-Chassis supports 3 types of communication protocol.
 1. Rest - REST is an approach that leverages the HTTP protocol for communication.